 Harefield Hospital is situated in extensive grounds in the countryside just outside London.
 It is close to the M40, the M25 and within easy reach of Heathrow airport and has ample car parking.

 Heart and lung expertise

 The hospital has more than 900 staff, five operating theatres and four catheter laboratories.
-It has 149 beds, including 44 dedicated to cardiac and thoracic surgery, 30 in the transplant unit, 42 for cardiology and 18 for adult intensive care.
+Harefield Hospital has 180 beds, including beds for cardiac and thoracic surgery, cardiology, day case unit, adult intensive care and the transplant unit.

 The hospital is one of the largest and most experienced centres in the world for heart and lung transplants.
 It has jointly pioneered work in the development of ‘artificial hearts’ (also known as left ventricular assist devices or LVADs).